Our Vision: The number of women will equal the number of men along the entire academic STEMM pipeline.

-The Circle receives contributions from individuals as well as local, regional, national or international sources who support its philanthropic mission and, through their contributions, become participating members of The Circle.
-Learn more by reviewing the WISGC Bylaws 2014.
+The Circle receives support from individuals as well as local, regional, national, and international sources and, through their contributions, become participating members of The Circle.

 Benefits of Participation